 The head of security on Eadu under General Cassio Tagge's command.
 When the rebels wreaked havoc at the base in an attempt to rescue/assassinate Galen Erso, she was demoted to captain and reassigned to investigating the remains of the evacuated rebel base on Yavin IV for failing to keep Eadu secure.
 She crossed paths with the Ark Angel crew when they were in search of the Ordu Aspectu.

-- An Arm and a Leg: Tolvan's neck is always encased in a flexible brace, and both her hands & arms are either artificial (like Vader) or encased in prosthetic coverings (it's not clear which).
-No explanation of the circumstances which brought these on her has yet been provided.
+- An Arm and a Leg: Tolvan's neck is always encased in a flexible brace, and her hands and arms are either artificial or encased in prosthetic coverings — it's not clear which.
+No explanation of the circumstances which brought these on her has been provided.

 - The Bus Came Back:

 - After being a villain-of-the-week for Aphra in the first arc of Doctor Aphra, she returns to the story after Aphra fails at her scheme to sell Rur's crystal.

 - After being last seen in Sana's custody at the end of The Catastrophe Con arc and spending The Worst Among Equals arc offscreen, she returns in Unspeakable Rebel Superweapon... as a rebel.

 - Butt-Monkey: Not played for laughs.
 Its actually kind of sad.
 Shes been demoted for failing to protect Eadu, two of her bosses that she looked up to are dead, the whole debacle with the Aphra family has made her a mockery and got her demoted again, and the other Imperials dont hesitate to remind her of this.
 It eventually results in her HeelFace Turn and she seems happier with the Rebellion.